mariasnyk/nyhedsbrevekompilator/README.md

 **This is for developing new feature and bug fixing.
 (Developer).**

 If you like to run the app directly from source, you can either clone this repo or download the latest ZIP.

-You need Node (incl.
-NPM) and Python (for PostgreSQL client) installed.
+It's possible to run the app from a directory and not install anything outside - no systemwide dependencies desides Python (for PostgreSQL client).
+Python is already installed on a Mac.

+First, you need Node (incl.
+NPM).
+Download Node (The zipped Binaries - Not the installer!) from [http://nodejs.org/download/](http://nodejs.org/download/).
+I'm currently running v0.10.29 but v0.10.32 should also work fine.
+Unpack the ZIP into a directory.

+Download userdb source from git (either using git or zip from [https://github.com/bmdako/userdb/archive/master.zip](https://github.com/bmdako/userdb/archive/master.zip)).
+Place the userdb source in a folder next to node.

+Open a terminal and change directory to userdb.

-First, install the depencdencies by running:
+First, install the userdb dependencies by running:

 ```
-npm install
+npm install --production
 ```

 Before you can start the app, the following environment variables need to be set: